krzysztofzuraw/blog/src/posts/2021-03-27-social-images.md

 When I had my design in place I started searching for solutions on how to generate social images.
 What I wanted is:

 - generate social card based on title of page/blog post
-- it should be fairly easy to integrate & debug
+- it should be simple to integrate & debug
 - it should not cost me money - I’m trying stuff out now
 - it should be fun to do